reod/get-globals/README.md

 # get-globals

-> Easily find all available global variables document.
+> Easily find all available global variables in document.
 No guessing.
-No filtering through `Object.keys(window)`.
+No manually filtering through `Object.keys(window)`.

 ## Installation